amb633/ECE4960-PA1/README.md

 ## Part 1 - Observation of Exception Rules
 ***************************************************************************

+**Overview**
-Overview: Implementation of programs and functions to observe and detect arithmetic exceptions on C++.
+Implementation of programs and functions to observe and detect arithmetic exceptions on C++.

+**Usage**
-Usage: Download and run ./make.sh from the command line.
+Download and run ./make.sh from the command line.
+This will generate an executable called program1.
+Then, run ./program1 from the command line.
 Output log for the exception rules will be generated as "full_log_output.txt".

-Documentation and Usage:
+**Documentation**

 factorial(n) : overloaded function that will return the result of the factorial operation (n! = n(n-1)(n-2)...(1) ). input argument can be int or double, depending on which version of the function user intends to call.
 Both versions will return a negative error value if an overflow is generated.